 Nevada teachers rally, push for better education funding

-More than a hundred people rallied outside the Nevada Legislature to push lawmakers to better fund education.
+More than a hundred people rallied Wednesday for better education funding as Nevada lawmakers continue to hash out a budget in the home stretch of the legislative session.

-The crowd, comprised of teachers and their supporters, donned red clothing to show their support for the nationwide "Red for Ed" campaign.
+The crowd outside the Nevada Legislature, comprised of teachers and their supporters, donned red clothing to show their support for the nationwide "Red for Ed" campaign.

+"We're here because we know that Nevada is desperate for funding," Ruben Murillo, president of the Nevada State Education Association, told the crowd.

 Teacher strikes are illegal under state law.